brendanprice2003/Discord-Emote-Board/README.md

 #### Saving Emotes
 1. Right click on the emote that you would like to save (Must be on Discord).
 2. From this context menu, choose `Copy Link`.
-3. Paste the link into the tools' input field.
+3. Paste the link into the tools' input field at the top.

 #### Using Saved Emotes
 4. Click on an emote to paste its link to your clipboard.